Umuzi-org/ACN-syllabus/content/workshops/intro-to-css-architecture/_index.md

 title: Intro to CSS architecture
 ---

-The followings are to be demonstrated and addressed during the workshop
+The followings are to be demonstrated:

 1. Why the need to organize our CSS
 2. Separation of Concerns (what is it ?)